pranavvss/Automated-Trading-Bot-No-hardware-required/README.md

 - [ta](https://technical-analysis-library-in-python.readthedocs.io/en/latest/)
 - [ccxt](https://docs.ccxt.com/#/)

-or If you want to trade in forex(as markets are always open) ccxt can be used too but fxcmpy is better in my knowledge.
+or If you want to trade in forex(as markets are always open from Monday to Friday) ccxt can be used indeed but i prefer fxcmpy.

 - [fxcmpy](https://fxcm-api.readthedocs.io/en/latest/)